Ceterai/Enternia/README.md

 1. The mod tries to explore somewhat unusual concepts with unique names so there should be little to no idea overlap;
 1. If you want to make a mod on top of this and want to learn modding-related features of this mod, visit this page: [My Enternia Wiki: Modding](https://github.com/Ceterai/Enternia/wiki/Modding);
 1. Support for mods like IFD and MPI is done by generating patch files using python scripts.
 To learn more, visit [My Enternia Wiki: Modding - Mod Support](https://github.com/Ceterai/Enternia/wiki/Modding-Mod-Support).
 1. Palettes - most factions and environments in this mod have their palettes and colors.
-If you wish to follwo those, you can find them in [`/.meta/world.json`](https://github.com/Ceterai/Enternia/tree/main/.meta/world.json) file in text form, or in the [`/.meta/palettes/`](https://github.com/Ceterai/Enternia/tree/main/.meta/palettes/) folder in image form.
+If you wish to follow those, you can find them in [`/.meta/world.json`](https://github.com/Ceterai/Enternia/tree/main/.meta/world.json) file in text form, or in the [`/.meta/palettes/`](https://github.com/Ceterai/Enternia/tree/main/.meta/palettes/) folder in image form.

 #### Information For Translators